 Contingency Plans for Dealing with a Case on Campus

 MMC has modified its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
 Based on our experience in the spring and updated guidance from the CDC, NYS, and state and local health departments, MMC has updated its procedures for a rapid shut down of facilities and modification of operations.
 These procedures include the transition to remote operations/telework as required, integration with NYC DOHMH to facilitate contact tracing for confirmed cases, targeted COVID-19 cleaning/disinfection of impacted areas, and the dissemination of emergency communications to the community.

 Travel Policies and Quarantine Requirements

 Governor Andrew Cuomo announced that individuals traveling to New York from out of state will be required to quarantine for 14 days.
-The list of impacted states is changing regularly and is available for review here.
+The list of impacted states changes regularly and is available for review here.
 Please note that the College’s policies regarding these requirements is subject to change with local and state guidance:

 Effective November 4, 2020, individuals arriving to New York from one of the restricted locations will be allowed to “test out” of the mandatory 10-day quarantine by providing proof of two negative COVID-19 tests.
 The first test must be obtained within 3 days of departure from that state.
 The individual then must quarantine for 3 days upon arrival in New York.
 On the 4th day, a second COVID test must be obtained.
 If both tests come back negative, the individual is allowed to exit quarantine.